ssiloti/bep-persistent-credit/one-hop-rep.rst

     IPv6 address followed by port for a total of 18 bytes.

 IPv4 and IPv6
     IPv4 address followed by IPv6 address followed by port for a total of 22 bytes.
+If an item's value is larger than 22 bytes, the first 22 bytes are assumed to follow this format.

 Impact on DHT